dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Carl Jung.md

 5. Tie this into causal nature of explanation within medicine.

 Section 1a: Problems with Psychiatry
+1. Kraepelin vs Fruedian analysis.
+2. Natural vs Human kinds, latter from Hacking
-1. Psychiatry being the younger siblings of medical specialities has lagged behind.
+3. Psychiatry being the younger siblings of medical specialities has lagged behind.
-2. What is the difference between mental disorders and other bodily disorders.
+4. What is the difference between mental disorders and other bodily disorders.
 	1. Why use the word mental if we are committing ourselves to a materialism - a pragmatic decision.
 	2. Lagging behind in this turn towards anatomical explanations
 		1. For history: Epistemology of Neural Psychiatry
 	3. Can symptoms act as a causal account for a certain psychiatric disorder.
 The same way other somatic disorders do?
 		1. Generally what we are looking for is a causal account.
 It is epistemically contentious to say that a person have depression because of x, which causes y.
 When x and y are the same.
-3. The mode of presentation of a mental disorder is more important to the meaning of a mental disorder in comparison to other somatic diagnoses.
+5. The mode of presentation of a mental disorder is more important to the meaning of a mental disorder in comparison to other somatic diagnoses.

 Section 2: Simple 2D application to psychiatric diseases